VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 The application is designed to deploy to Windows Azure.
 At this stage in the journey, the application consists of a web role that contains the ASP.NET MVC web application and a worker role that contains the message handlers and domain objects.
-The application uses SQL Azure databases for data storage, both on the write-side and the read-side.
+The application uses SQL Database databases for data storage, both on the write-side and the read-side.
 The application uses the Windows Azure Service Bus to provide its messaging infrastructure.